 This recipe is very forgiving, and it's a great blank canvas for any extra vegetables you have on hand!
 Some of our favorite swaps and additions:

 - Add your favorite veggies.
 Broccoli, peas, kale, spinach, tomatoes, cauliflower, and corn are all delicious here!
 Stir tender veggies (like peas or greens) into the sauce towards the end of cooking; for heartier veggies (like broccoli or asparagus) we recommend roasting them separately or adding them to the boiling water with the gnocchi.
 Roasted zucchini or butternut squash is great in this recipe, too!

 - Lighten up this sauce (and sneak in some extra veggies) by using our Magic Cauliflower Cream Sauce in place of the flour and milk in this recipe!

 - Add some protein.
-Make this recipe a bit heartier by stirring in some cooked chicken, shrimp, Italian sausage, or crispy bacon.
+Make this recipe a bit heartier by stirring in some meal prep chicken, shrimp, Italian sausage, or crispy bacon.

 - Give it a flavor boost by stirring in a few teaspoons of fresh chopped herbs (sage, rosemary, and thyme are all excellent here).
 Dried herbs or a few scoops of your favorite pesto work well too!
 Add a pinch of red pepper flakes to the sauce for a bit of heat.
 You can also brighten this sauce up with a squeeze of lemon juice or a dash of fish sauce.
 A drizzle of truffle oil is great here too!